- Introduction to marketing in the non-profit sector – developments and challenges

 - Illustrate the uniqueness of marketing in the non-profit environment

-- Identify relevant stakeholders for diverse non-profit environments
+- Describe relevant stakeholders for diverse non-profit environments

 - Summarize the principles of segmentation, targeting, positioning, and competitive advantage for non-profits